philippedebeaumont/london_cycles/README.md

 ![map](images/daily_agg_map_example.png)

+### Uninstallation
-You can then destroy your cloud architecture with terraform by providing the same information when you created it.
+You have to destroy your cloud architecture with terraform to avoid unecessary billings.
+You'll have to provide the same informations that you entered when you created it.
 ```sh
 terraform destroy
 ```